TomaszRewak/TimeWriter/README.md

 Working example can be found here: https://text-sourcing.tomasz-rewak.com/

+A longer project description can be found here: https://blog.tomasz-rewak.com/text-sourcing/

 Everything here is written from a scratch: including the text editor as well as the event sourcing logic on the server and the client sides.

 # About the project